bom-d-van/harp/README.md

 # harp

-A go application deploy tool (or an easy way to start daemon or run go programs on remote servers).
+A go application deploy tool (or an easy way to start a daemon or to run go programs on remote servers).

 ## What harp does